 Suggested starting dose is 2.5mg oral morphine solution every 4 hours if needed to relieve breathlessness.
 If this fails to improve the patient’s breathlessness the dose should be increased gradually in line with the normal prescribing guidance for morphine.

-- Use a multi-dimensional approach, considering all possible interventions as shown in the following Figure:
+g) Use a multi-dimensional approach, considering all possible interventions as shown in the following diagram:

 4-2.
 End of life terminal dyspnoea

-This is extremely distressing for the patient and his family.
-At end of life the following medications (or relevant medication as per country’s protocol) can be used to relieve distress:
+This is extremely distressing for the patient and family.
+At end of life the following medications (or relevant medication as per country’s protocol) should be used to relieve distress:

 IV morphine is choice: 2 - 5 mg IV Q5-10 minutes until relief

-In rare cases, where relief is not obtained, it is ethical and compassionate to provide sedation by using barbiturates or benzodiazepines e.g., midazolam to relieve patient of symptoms (check country-specific regulation).
+In rare cases, where relief is not obtained, it is ethical and compassionate to provide sedation by using barbiturates or benzodiazepines e.g., midazolam to relieve patient of symptoms (check country-specific regulations).

 In summary, after correcting all treatable conditions, improve mastery before breathlessness becomes refractory:

-- Explore patient’s understanding, hopes, fears, and expectations
+- Explore patient’s understanding, hopes, fears & expectations

 - Always provide a hand-held fan